daegalus/csrd/content.en/05-game-mastering/05-additional-content.md

 For magician NPCs in a coven, the GM can assume that their rank is equal to their NPC level (with a maximum of 6).

+{{< hint info >}}
-> Spending XP to advance a character’s rank in a coven does not count as one of the four character advancements needed to reach a higher tier
+Spending XP to advance a character’s rank in a coven does not count as one of the four character advancements needed to reach a higher tier
+{{< /hint >}}

-Joining A Coven
+### Joining A Coven

 Joining an existing coven at rank 1 requires a vow and a ritual.
 Characters must commit to pursuing the coven’s goals and living in accordance with its values.
 The ritual is a demonstration of dedication to the coven’s purpose, and varies in difficulty accordingly.
 Characters receive their talisman once the ritual is complete.

-Coven Talismans
+### Coven Talismans

 A coven talisman is a small item, such as a pendant or ring, that represents a character’s affiliation with the coven.
 Every coven member may carry a slightly different talisman, but they should be clearly related.
 The Benevolent Bakers’ talismans might include a necklace, a pin, and a keychain, all with the same whisk design.

 Coven talismans are a type of artifact, with a level equal to the character’s rank within the coven and a depletion of “—.”
 The talisman is what allows the character to use their coven abilities; if the talisman isn’t on the character’s person or within short range, all of the character’s coven magic is hindered by two steps.
 When a person advances within the coven, the talisman’s appearance may change to reflect this.
 While these talismans don’t require a depletion roll with each use, a character’s coven talisman automatically depletes if they break from the coven.

-Advancing Within A Coven
+### Advancing Within A Coven

 Advancing within a coven is a separate matter from advancing a character.
 In fact, coven advancement is more similar to a long-term benefit of spending XP.
 Coven advancement should occur after a character has learned, discovered, or achieved something that aligns with the coven’s mission and values.

 To advance within the coven, the player spends 3 XP.
 Characters may mark the occasion with a celebration or let it pass quietly

-Breaking From A Coven
+### Breaking From A Coven

 If a character wishes to leave a coven, they relinquish their coven talisman and lose access to their coven abilities.
 But a character can also break from their coven by behaving in opposition to its values—such as if a Benevolent Baker were to knowingly poison someone.
 This causes their coven talisman to become depleted, meaning that they can no longer use their coven abilities.

 To restore their place in the coven, a disgraced character must begin by making amends with the other members.
 They then take their coven talisman to an epicenter and perform a ritual with a difficulty equal to their former coven rank.
 Upon completing the ritual, they regain that rank within the coven and can access spells accordingly.

-Forming A New Coven
+### Forming A New Coven

 Creating a new coven simply requires a bit of discussion among the GM and players.
 Begin by deciding on the following:

-- What’s the coven called?
+* What’s the coven called?

-- What are one or two goals for the coven’s magic?
+* What are one or two goals for the coven’s magic?
 What do they want to learn how to do?
 What skill do the players want the coven to be known for?

-- What are a few succinct values?
+* What are a few succinct values?
 What do the players agree are the most important things a magician can be?
 Competent?
 Fair?
 Determined?
 Kind?
 Loyal?
 Wealthy?

-- What does the coven talisman look like?
+* What does the coven talisman look like?

-- What does the initiation ritual (which exemplifies the coven’s goals and values) consist of?
+* What does the initiation ritual (which exemplifies the coven’s goals and values) consist of?

-Selecting Coven Abilities
+### Selecting Coven Abilities

 Coven abilities are chosen by the GM and players.
 To start, they need to decide the rank 1 ability.
 They can determine the rank 2 ability when at least one character is ready to advance within the coven.
 In a longer campaign, selecting abilities on an ongoing basis—rather than choosing them all at once—means that the players can choose their next coven ability based on what obstacles they expect their characters to face.